 - 1. The Board accepts that it has a responsibility to protect the cash resources of the School.
-The Board has agreed on the fundamental principles of this Policy, and has delegated responsibility for the implementation and monitoring of this Policy to the Principal. . - 2.
+The Board has agreed on the fundamental principles of this Policy, and has delegated responsibility for the implementation and monitoring of this Policy to the Principal. - 2.
 The Board requires the Principal, as the chief executive and the Board's most senior employee, to implement and manage this Policy.
 The Principal may, from time to time, further delegate some of his/her responsibilities, and all such delegations must be attached as appendices to this policy. - 3.
 This Policy must be read in conjunction with other Board Policies, and the exercising of all authority and responsibilities conferred under this Policy must be in accordance with the Schedule of Delegations and may not exceed an individual's established level of delegated authority.

-Bank and Call Deposit Accounts
+Cheque and Call Deposit Accounts

-- 1. The Board agrees that one account shall be operated for Board general receipts and payments. - 2.
-The signatories to this account shall be as follows: - the Principal - the Deputy Principals - the Executive Officer - the Accounts Administrator - 3.
-All electronic payments must be authorised by two signatories. - 4.
-At no time shall the account be operated in overdraft without permission from the bank and the Ministry if the overdraft exceeds the borrowing limits. - 5.
-One at-call interest bearing deposit account shall be operated to hold cash resources not currently required for operating purposes.
-This account is only to be operated by the Principal or Executive Officer.
+- 1. The Board agrees that one cheque account shall be operated for Board general receipts and payments. - 2.
+The signatories to this cheque account shall be as follows: - the Principal - the Deputy Principals - the Finance/Office Manager - the Accounts Administrator - 3.
+All cheques for operating expenses shall be signed by two signatories and all electronic payments must be authorised by two signatories. - 4.
+All cheques for fixed assets and long-term investments are to be signed by two signatories. - 5.
+Under no circumstances is a cheque signatory to sign a blank cheque. - 6.
+All cheques, except those for petty cash reimbursement, must be issued as 'Not Transferable Account Payee Only'. - 7.
+At no time shall the cheque account be operated in overdraft without permission from the bank and the Ministry if the overdraft exceeds the borrowing limits. - One at-call interest bearing deposit account shall be operated to hold cash resources not currently required for operating purposes.
+This account is only to be operated by the Principal or Finance/Office Manager.